Acemhöyük: Sarıkaya Palace

+Cuneiform texts

+Two additional Old Assyrian documents were discovered in Acemhöyük during the excavations of 2012/2013.
+One is a label, and the other is a small tablet, which is the first such discovery here.
+They were found in the structure known as the "Service Building" within the Sarikaya palace.

+The orthographic and contextual features of the discovery indicate that the tablet is contemporary with the Level Ib of Kültepe.
+The date is estimated as around 1700 BC, which is the time towards the end of the Old Assyrian Period.

 Pratt Ivories

 Between 1932 and 1937, a group of 2nd millennium B.C. ivory furniture fittings were donated to the Metropolitan Museum of Art by the collector George D. Pratt.
 Subsequent scholarship has shown that several of these pieces originally formed part of an elaborate gold and ivory throne, which has been convincingly reconstructed by Elizabeth Simpson.
 In the 1960s, archaeological excavations of the Sarikaya Palace revealed stylistically similar ivory pieces, including a wing that matched with a falcon in the Pratt collection.
 Rumors of looting from the site and photographs of the ivories from a nearby dealer have further demonstrated that the pieces originally came from Acemhöyük, where they were looted and eventually sold on the antiquities market.
 Since their acquisition by the Metropolitan Museum of Art, they have become known as the Pratt Ivories or the Acemhöyük ivories.

+Greco-Roman Period

+The final settlement layer dates to the Greaco-Roman period and consists of the foundations of habitations.